Installation

 ignoreTagsWithTheirContents | Array of zero or more strings | [] | Opposite of stripTogetherWithTheirContents |

-stripTogetherWithTheirContents | Array of zero or more strings, or something falsy | ['script', 'style', 'xml'] | These tags will be removed from the opening tag up to closing tag, including content in-between opening and closing tags.
+stripTogetherWithTheirContents | Array of zero or more strings, or something falsy | ['script', 'style', 'xml'] | These tags will be removed along with their children tags.
 Set it to something falsy to turn it off.
-You can set it to ["*"] to include all tags. |
+You can set it to ["*"] to strip all tags this way. |

-skipHtmlDecoding | Boolean | false | By default, all escaped HTML entities for example £ input will be recursively decoded before HTML-stripping.
-You can turn it off here if you don't need it. |
+skipHtmlDecoding | Boolean | false | By default, all HTML entities for example < will be recursively decoded before HTML-stripping.
+You can turn it off here if you don’t need it and gain performance. |

-trimOnlySpaces | Boolean | false | Used mainly in automated setups.
-It ensures non-spaces are not trimmed from the outer edges of a string. |
+trimOnlySpaces | Boolean | false | It ensures non-spaces are not trimmed from the outer edges of a string.
+It’s used when multiple strings are stripped from tags and then concatenated. |

 dumpLinkHrefsNearby | Plain object or something falsy | false | Used to customise the output of link URL's: to enable the feature, also customise the URL location and wrapping. |